httpwg/wg-materials/ietf117/minutes.md

 BS - Next slide

-TP - IN Connct UDP Masque stuff it's talking about the client sending it optimistically, so you can talk about optimistically sending the body data.
+TP - IN Connect-UDP Masque stuff it's talking about the client sending it optimistically, so you can talk about optimistically sending the body data.

 BS - I'll update the i-d to match the MASQUE terminology.

 MT - This is really bad (false start vs connection recovery) the server doesn't know if the server is waiting or not.
-When we're talking H/1.1 so the client sends the request to the the server and the server reqects it, but the clietn got positive affirmation before it was rejected.
+When we're talking H/1.1 so the client sends the request to the the server and the server rejects it, but the client got positive affirmation before it was rejected.
 Not good to just [not do this] because then you don't get to do the optimistic sending.
 If this is the way people expect H11 to work then 9298 hos a bug.
-Probably shoudl'n thave allowed optimistic sending.
+Probably shouldn't have allowed optimistic sending.

-BS: If you look at the H22 folw here then there is no connect requests and wit han upgrate token that's uncerocgnised then the server is in H11 land whenre it's supposedly allowed to reject the upgrade and keep the socket open.
+BS: If you look at the H22 flow here then there is no connect requests and wit han upgrade token that's unrecognized then the server is in H11 land where it's supposedly allowed to reject the upgrade and keep the socket open.
-We need to be aware of rejest smuggling.
+We need to be aware of request smuggling.

-MT: We need to update some RFCs because they contradict each other in awys that cause security problems.
+MT: We need to update some RFCs because they contradict each other in ways that cause security problems.

-David Schinazi (DS): Editor of the documemnt.
+David Schinazi (DS): Editor of the document.
 Possible to support datagram capsules.
-Not aware of anywane using connec UP over H/1 or planning for that, so does this atack matter?
-This attack where you have capsules that spell HTTP things, clever , but assumes evil clietn.
+Not aware of anyone using connect UDP over H/1 or planning for that, so does this attack matter?
+This attack where you have capsules that spell HTTP things, clever, but assumes evil client.

 BS: Presumes you have an evil traffic source beding your client.

-BS: Capule type 20559 were common then this creates a security issue.
+BS: Capsule type 20559 were common then this creates a security issue.

 BS : Prevent capsule type with confusable meanings should be unregisterable.